We work with more than 300 partners to bring you better travel deals

 Cameroon is a tropical destination, so beware that there will be wet and dry seasons, both offering their own benefits and disadvantages.
 Generally, the rains come between June and October, and the dry season stretches from around November into mid-March.
 This makes Yaounde a great destination for a tropical Christmas break, when you can expect bargain flight and accommodation prices.

 When is the best time to book a flight to Yaounde?

 The best time to book flights to Yaounde is 25 days before your desired departure date.
 The cost of your flight will likely increase significantly if you book two weeks in advance of your flight.

 Which day is cheapest to fly to Yaounde?

 The cheapest day to fly to Yaounde is usually Friday.
 At the moment, Thursday is the most expensive.

-At the moment, flights at midday are likely to offer the best value for money for your Yaounde trip.
+At the moment, flights in the morning are likely to offer the best value for money for your Yaounde trip.
 A flight in the afternoon will more often than not be of higher cost.

 Cameroon’s capital city is bursting with energy, offering bustling markets, zoos and historical attractions, as well as the chance to head out into the jungle on expertly led expeditions.

 The city is filled with attractions that all can enjoy.
 Kids will adore the wide variety of wildlife at the city’s Mvog Betsi Zoo – including majestic lions.
 Then there is the vibrant market at Mokolo.
 One of the largest markets in Africa, Mokolo is an experience that no shopping lover will want to miss.